ansfartz/AIDL-Server-Client/README.md

 Simple Proof-of-Concept ilustrating 2 applications (a server and a client) communicating using IPC -interprocess communication-, by using an [AIDL](https://developer.android.com/guide/components/aidl) interface.

-This is essentially a "Super Basic AIDL For Dummies" project so I can grasp AIDL concepts easier and have a quick reference for whenever needed.
-It's a super-simplified version of [Defining an AIDL interface](https://developer.android.com/guide/components/aidl#Defining) with less information and more step-by-step instructions.
-May it hopefully shed some light for other like-minded dummies.
+This is essentially a "Super Basic AIDL For Dummies" project build for myself to grasp AIDL concepts easier and have a quick reference for later.
+It is a over simplified version of [Defining an AIDL interface](https://developer.android.com/guide/components/aidl#Defining) with less information and more step-by-step instructions.

 ___

-Let's assume that the Server App contains some methods which do highly sophisticated calculations.
-We want the Client App to communicate with the Server App so that it too may call these sophisticated methods.
-In order for this to happen, these steps need to be followed:
+Let's assume that the Server App contains some methods which do calculations.
+We want the Client App to communicate with the Server App so that it too may call these methods with it's own parameter.
+In order to do that, the Server has to expose these methods in the form of an interface (or API) that the client must know about.
+This is where AIDL comes in handy.
+Using an AIDL file, the 2 apps (or rather **processes**) can agree upon the API they'll use to communicate.

+We'll essentially follow these steps:
-   1. Server App - Create an AIDL interface, whose abstract methods will be called by the Client App to communicate with the Server App.
+   1. Server App - Create an AIDL interface.
+The interface's abstract methods will be called by the Client App to communicate with the Server App.
 This interface needs to be made available to the Client App.
-   2. Server App - Implement the AIDL interface's methods.
-Essentially whatever methods the Server App wants expose, they should be added in the interface and implemented.
+   2. Server App - Implement the AIDL interface's methods in a new class.
+Whatever methods the Server App wants to expose, they should be added in the AIDL interface and then implemented accordingly.
    3. Server App - Create a Service for the Client App to bind to.
-The return value of [onBind(): IBinder?](https://developer.android.com/reference/android/app/Service#onBind(android.content.Intent)) will be the AIDL interface's implementation from step 2.
+The method [onBind(intent: Intent?): IBinder](https://developer.android.com/reference/android/app/Service#onBind(android.content.Intent)) will return the implementation of the AIDL interface created in step 2.
-   4. Client App - After including the shared AIDL interface, connect to the Server App's service and use the IBinder? from [onServiceConnected(ComponentName?, IBinder?)](https://developer.android.com/reference/android/content/ServiceConnection#onServiceConnected(android.content.ComponentName,%20android.os.IBinder)) to hold a reference to the AIDL interface's remote implementation (returned in step 3).
+   4. Client App - After including the shared AIDL interface in the Client App, connect to the Server App's service and use the IBinder? received from [onServiceConnected(ComponentName?, IBinder?)](https://developer.android.com/reference/android/content/ServiceConnection#onServiceConnected(android.content.ComponentName,%20android.os.IBinder)) to hold a reference to the AIDL interface's implementation (returned in step 3).

 ___